 \subsection{Efficiency Analysis}

-In this section, we conduct a quantitative study on the latency of \method and the overall impact on the inference time, apart from the space reduction from KV cache pruning.
-We compare the time usage on six datasets with Llama3-8B/70B using \method, along with three baselines with the 50\% budget setting.
-Table~\ref{time} reports the time latency needed to apply pruning (\textbf{Prune}), as well as the average generation time after the prefilling stage of each sample (\textbf{Overall}).
+\paragraph{End-to-End Latency} In this section, we conduct a quantitative analysis of the latency of \method and its overall impact on inference time, beyond the memory savings from KV-cache pruning.
+We compare runtime on six datasets using Llama3-8B and Llama3-70B, evaluating \method against three baselines under a 50\% budget setting.
+Table~\ref{time} reports both the latency of the pruning operation (\textbf{Prune}) and the average generation time per sample after the prefilling stage (\textbf{Overall}).

-From the results, the latency by \method is on par with prior pruning methods.
-Notably, \method achieves the best performance in 8 out of 12 comparisons of overall generation time, suggesting that the total generation speed of \method is advantageous.
-The trend also remains consistent across different model sizes, underscoring the efficiency aspect of \method.
+The results show that the pruning latency of \method is comparable to prior methods.
+Notably, by automatically adapting to achieve higher compression ratios, \method attains the best overall generation time in 8 out of 12 comparisons, indicating a clear advantage in end-to-end generation speed.
+This trend remains consistent across model scales, further underscoring the efficiency aspect of \method.

-For batch process, we further conduct analysis on throughput with different batch sizes.
-The full details of which are provided in Appendix~\ref{app:latency}.
-The results confirm that \method improves throughput upon the naive generation by 10-20\%, especially it retains performance edges and robustness with increasing batch sizes.
+\paragraph{Batched Processing} We further conduct a comprehensive analysis of latency and throughput across varying batch sizes, as reported in Table~\ref{tab:throughput}.
+Following the FastGen setup, we use inputs from NarrativeQA, and perform end-to-end latency evaluations on a single A100 GPU, with the standard HuggingFace (HF) Accelerate library as the baseline. \method consistently improves throughput over naive generation by 10–20\%.
+Especially, it retains its performance edges robustly with increasing batch sizes.

+Overall, Table~\ref{time} and Table~\ref{tab:throughput} highlight the efficiency of \method.
+The additional latency introduced by pruning is minimal, owing to the trivial overhead of the lightweight two-stage design.
+Meanwhile, the reduced KV cache lowers attention computation costs, resulting in improved inference latency and overall throughput in the end.